IvanKuchin/pancreas_segmentation/README.md

 ## An importance of probability distribution in source data

-Network has been trained on CT-82 where every scan is contrast-free.
+Network has been trained on CT-82 with every scan is contrast-free.
 Means that network should recognize similar scans to CT-82 probability distribution.
 I've tried to test CT **with contrast**, result was unsatisfied.

 ## Some results